Old English grammar: Gender

-Old English still had all three genders of Proto-Indo-European: masculine, feminine, and neuter.
+Old English retains all three genders of Proto-Indo-European: masculine, feminine, and neuter.

 Each noun belongs to one of the three genders, while adjectives and determiners take different forms depending on the gender of the noun they describe.
-The word for "the" or "that" is sē with a masculine noun, sēo with a feminine noun, and þæt with a neuter noun.
+The word for "the" or "that" is sē with a masculine noun, sēo with a feminine noun, and þæt (which sounds like “that”) with a neuter noun.
 Adjectives change endings: for instance, since hring ("ring") is masculine and cuppe ("cup") is feminine, a golden ring is gylden hring, while a golden cup is gyldenu cuppe.

-In Old English the words for "he" (hē) and "she" (hēo) also mean "it."
+In Old English the words for "he" (hē) and "she" (hēo) also mean "it".
 Hē refers back to masculine nouns, hēo to feminine nouns, reserving the neuter pronoun hit for grammatically neuter nouns.
-That means even inanimate objects are frequently called "he" or "she."
+That means even inanimate objects are frequently called "he" or "she".
 See the following sentence, with the masculine noun snāw:

 Compare this parallel sentence, where the neuter noun fȳr (OE equivalent of NE fire) is referred to with hit (OE equivalent of neuter singular nominative NE it):

 Only a few nouns referring to people have a grammatical gender that does not match their natural gender, as in the neuter word mæġden ("girl").
-In such cases, adjectives and determiners follow grammatical gender, but pronouns follow natural gender: Þæt mæġden sēo þǣr stent, canst þū hīe? ("The girl who [feminine] is standing there, do you know her?").
+In such cases, adjectives and determiners follow grammatical gender, but pronouns follow natural gender: Þæt mæġden sēo þǣr stent, canst þū hīe? ("The [neuter] girl who [feminine] is standing there, do you know her?").

 When two nouns have different genders, adjectives and determiners that refer to them together are inflected neuter: Hlīsa and spēd bēoþ twieċġu ("Fame [masculine] and success [feminine] are double-edged [neuter plural]").